 Resource List: Terrorism and Islamic Radicalization in Central Asia

-Recent terrorist attacks in Stockholm, Istanbul and St. Petersburg all have links to Central Asia.
+Recent terrorist attacks in New York City, Stockholm, Istanbul and St. Petersburg all have links to Central Asia.
 The CACI-SRSP Joint Center has collected resources from its publication on the topics of terrorism and Islamic radicalization in Central Asia on this page.
 For press inquiries please click here.

 List of Analytic Resources

 Svante E. Cornell “Centralasien – ingen grogrund för radikalisering” Op-ed, SVT Opinion, November 2, 2017

 Svante E. Cornell, S. Frederick Starr, and Brenda Shaffer “How the U.S. Promotes Extremism in the Name of Religious Freedom” Op-Ed, Foreign Policy, August 24, 2017

 Svante E. Cornell and Michael Jonsson, eds.
 Conflict, Crime, and the State in Postcommunist Eurasia.
 University of Pennsylvania Press, 2014.
 (Includes chapters on Afghanistan, Uzbekistan, Tajikistan and the North Caucasus)

 Svante E. Cornell, “Russia: an Enabler of Jihad?”
 Op-Ed, Wilfried Martens Centre for European Studies, January 16, 2017

 Jeffry W. Hartman “The May 2005 Andijan Uprising: What We Know” Silk Road Paper, May, 2016, pp. 68

 John C.K.
 Daly “Rush to Judgment: Western Media and the 2005 Andijan Violence” Silk Road Paper, May, 2016, pp. 85